praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 # Launch object reference

-In many form fields in the Launch user interface, you can use the `%%` syntax to reference variables, reducing the need to call `_satellite.getVar()`.
+In many form fields in the [!DNL Launch] user interface, you can use the `%%` syntax to reference variables, reducing the need to call `_satellite.getVar()`.
 For example, using %product% will access the value of the product data element or custom variable.

 >[!NOTE]  This method has been deprecated.
 Please use `_satellite.logger.log()` instead.